2. Facilities for postgraduate students

 The Alan Turing Building is normally open from 8:30am to 5:30pm Monday to Friday, except when the University is closed.

-Postgraduate students can access the building outside working hours using their University card.
-If your card is not working then please contact the Teaching & Learning Office (email@example.com).
+Postgraduate students can apply to access the building outside working hours using their University card via the Blackboard unit MATH7000 - MSc Year Module.
 Students who are working very late or at weekends are advised to notify the Security Office (ext.
 52728).

 Out-of-hours access is a privilege and not a right.
 You must not allow people who are not registered students in mathematics access to the building.
 You must use any facilities in the building (such as the kitchen and Atrium Bridge Common room) responsibly.
 If out-of-hours access is found to be abused then it will be withdrawn.